giugiu999/twitter_DMS/README.md

 ## Features

 1. **User Authentication**: Supports login for registered users and signup for new users.
+Custom password input that shows '*' for each character for security.
 2. **View Tweets and Retweets**: Registered users can view tweets and retweets by people they follow.
 3. **Tweet Search**: Allows searching for tweets based on keywords or hashtags.
 4. **User Search**: Find users by name keyword.
 5. **Compose Tweet**: Users can post new tweets with hashtags.
+6. **Reply&Retweet**: Users can reply to a tweet or retweet a tweet(if the user didn't retweet it before).
-6. **List Followers**: View and manage followers.
+7. **List Followers**: View and manage followers.
-7. **Logout**: Users can log out and return to the main screen.
+8. **Logout**: Users can log out and return to the main screen.

 ## Database Schema